 Celebration: "We did it, we're really proud"

-Collective Worship is held daily across a range of Christian and multi-cultural themes to ensure that all pupils benefit from equality of spiritual, moral and cultural guidance.
+- Take part in daily Collective Worship.
+This is delivered across a range of Christian and multi-cultural themes to ensure that all pupils benefit from equality of spiritual, moral and cultural guidance.

 How we promote Fundamental British values

 As a Church of England school, it is a priority at John Henry Newman Academy to provide for the spiritual, moral, social and cultural (SMSC) development of their pupils, including the active promotion of fundamental British values.

 The rule of law